 Splashes: Unifying, Updating, and You!

 Next up we have Ququroon with a post on the recent splash art changes, including more on the global splash art unification project and clarification on what those arts are vs what splash art you can expect to be updated in the near future.
-His post also includes previews of new base Warwick splash art and new splash art for Blade Mistress Morgana!
+His post also includes previews of new base Warwick splash art and new splash art for Blade Mistress Morgana!"Hey all,

 Let’s talk Splashes.